Personal and Social Transition

 Don’t dismiss how they are feeling.
 Even if it does pass fairly quickly, at the time it feels real and if it’s affecting them, then it’s important to lend it some credence.
 Encourage meaningful involvement in the campus and local communities - one of the best ways of overcoming homesickness.
 Student Volunteer Connections (located in Raithby House), for instance, can help students to become more familiar with some of the on-campus and off-campus involvement opportunities.
 Student Life invites students to get involved in numerous ways.
 For a snapshot of Student Life’s programs and services for first-year students please visit pages (X & Y).

 If what they’re experiencing is troubling to them, encourage them to seek out someone to talk to about it.
-Options for emotional support are numerous and include, but are not limited to: Off Campus Connection staff the Student Support Network drop-in centre (located in Raithby House), the Wellness Education Centre, Counselling Services, Residence Life Staff, International Student Advisor, Aboriginal Student Advisor, Good to talk 24/7 Student Helpline, or call and speak with someone at the Centre for New Students at ext.
+Options for emotional support are numerous and include, but are not limited to: STARTonTrack or Bounce Back, the Student Support Network drop-in centre (located in Raithby House), the Wellness Education Centre, Counselling Services, Residence Life Staff, International Student Advisor, Aboriginal Student Advisor, Good to Talk 24/7 Student Helpline, or call and speak with someone at the Student Transition Office at ext.
 52277.
 For crisis services students can also contact Here 24/7 at 1-844- 437-3247.

 Resist the desire to fix the problem, to visit the campus too frequently, to have them come home at every opportunity, or to be very distant.
 Enjoying university life and being successful here means maintaining a careful balance of connection with home and engagement within the campus community.
 For most students, home has been an important place that has grounded them for virtually their entire lives; giving it up entirely can be very unsettling.
 At the same time, being so involved in home life that there is little time or energy left to participate in the campus community makes it difficult to feel like this is a meaningful, satisfying or fulfilling place to live and study.

-If the student from your family is experiencing homesickness, you might suggest that they get in touch with the Coordinator, New Student Community within the Centre for New Students.
-We have both student volunteers and professional staff who would be happy to discuss their experiences and we can suggest opportunities that might be available to them.
+If the student from your family is experiencing homesickness, you might suggest that they get in touch with the Coordinator, New Student Advising within the Student Transition Office We have both student volunteers and professional staff who would be happy to discuss their experiences and we can suggest opportunities that might be available to them.
 In particular, we have had success in connecting first year students with others who tend to be quieter and/or who feel more on their own.
-The Student Transition Office staff can be reached by telephone at 519-824-4120, ext.52277 and by email at email@example.com.
+The Student Transition Office staff can be reached by telephone at 519-824-4120, ext.52277 and by email at firstname.lastname@example.org.